Darling Harbour#7 in Best Things To Do in Sydney

-Travelers who visit the Darling Harbour area rave about the abundance of shops, activities and restaurants offered.
+Travelers who visit the Darling Harbour area rave about the abundance of shops, activities and restaurants offered, calling it vibrant and lively place to visit.
 An ideal hangout for families, couples and solo travelers alike, many note that this bustling harbor community is better than its more well-known counterpart, Sydney Harbour.
 Make sure to check out the district's various street performances, and on Saturdays, stay for the 9 p.m. fireworks show, which is free to view and receives tons of praise.

 You'll find Darling Harbour in the heart of Sydney, neighboring Chinatown, Cockle Bay and the King Street Wharf.
 The area is free to visit, though many of its attractions charge an admission fee.
 From Circular Quay, visitors can take a short ferry ride to Darling Harbour.
 The light rail has two stations, Paddy's Market and Pyrmont Bay, in the neighborhood, and car parks and water taxi docks can also be found.
 For more about attractions, transit options and scheduled events, visit Darling Harbour's website.

 More Best Things To Do in Sydney